Search This Blog

 Mount Abu grew up inside me.
 This is my reflection on the Abu of yesterday, the Abu of today, and the Abu I carry within me always.

-There was a time when Mount Abu felt like a place untouched by the noise of the world.
+There was a time when Mount Abu felt like a place untouched by the world's noise.
 A small, tranquil hill station where mornings began with birdsong and evenings slipped into silence so deep you could hear the wind whisper through the pines.

 Back then, Abu was not accessible.
 It was exclusive—not by design, but by nature.
 The British once used it as a summer retreat, a place to escape the desert heat.
 Even decades later, that exclusivity lingered in its air.
 There was dignity in Abu’s quietness, an understated elegance born from solitude.

-Declaring Mount Abu a wildlife sanctuary in 1960 acknowledged its sacredness.
+Designating Mount Abu as a wildlife sanctuary in 1960 recognised its sacredness.
 The forests, teeming with wildlife; the clear, starlit nights; the serene slopes of the Aravallis—everything seemed in harmony.
 The stories of sages and ascetics, who once sought enlightenment here, felt believable.

 Infrastructure was minimal, but that was its charm.
 A handful of hotels, a few restaurants, a market that closed early, and nature everywhere you looked.
 Visiting Abu in those days felt like entering a slower, more peaceful world—a world where every walk was a meditation, every sunset a gift.